Ivory Coast (Côte d'Ivoire)

 WHT on small-size businesses

-A 5% WHT is applicable on the remunerations paid to individual service providers registered under the standard tax regime for small companies.
+A 2% WHT is applicable to the remunerations paid to business service providers registered under enterprising tax regime (régime de l'entreprenant) or micro-enterprise tax regime.

-A 10% WHT is applicable on payments made by government bodies or public institutions for a contract for services (or goods).
+A 5% WHT is applicable to payments made by government bodies or public institutions for a contract for services (or goods) to a business subject to the enterprising tax regime or micro-enterprise tax regime.

 WHT on writers’ revenue